Chris@42: Chris@42: Chris@42: Chris@42: Chris@42:

 fftw_plan fftw_plan_guru64_dft( Chris@42: int rank, const fftw_iodim64 *dims, Chris@42: int howmany_rank, const fftw_iodim64 *howmany_dims, Chris@42: fftw_complex *in, fftw_complex *out, Chris@42: int sign, unsigned flags); Chris@42:

-type is similar to fftw_iodim
+The fftw_iodim64 type is similar to fftw_iodim, with the

-Chris@42: same interpretation, except that it uses type ptrdiff_t
+Chris@42: same interpretation, except that it uses type ptrdiff_t instead

-Chris@42: of type int
+Chris@42: of type int.

 Chris@42:

-Every other ‘fftw_plan_guru’ function also has a Chris@42: ‘fftw_plan_guru64’ equivalent, but we do not repeat their Chris@42: documentation here since they are identical to the 32-bit versions Chris@42: except as noted above.
+Chris@42: Every other ‘fftw_plan_guru’ function also has a Chris@42: ‘fftw_plan_guru64’ equivalent, but we do not repeat their Chris@42: documentation here since they are identical to the 32-bit versions Chris@42: except as noted above.
 Chris@42:

 Chris@42:Chris@42: Previous: Guru Real-to-real Transforms, Up: Guru Interface [Contents][Index]